ninabarzh/broomstick/content/posts/hunger-games.md

 Haymitch Abernathy is the veteran who knows too much.
 They have seen too many cycles to believe in any of them.
 Their cynicism is armour.
 They drink (or use other forms of self-medication) not just to forget, but because they remember far too much.
-They try to teach not just how to survive, but how to outwit a system designed to consume Katnisses and Peetas.
+They try to teach not just how to survive, but [how to outwit a system designed to consume Katnisses and Peetas]({{< relref "posts/zero-sum-game/#breaking-the-game-is-non-zero-sum-possible" >}}).
 They are the disillusioned activists, the scholars who stay in the fight but trust no one.
-Much appreciated, Haymitch.
+Much appreciated, Haymitch and Ushie.

 ## When spectacle replaces substance in the Arena